1. Introduction

 7. Applying for Corporate Appointeeship

 If appointeeship is sufficient to manage the person’s finances, a family member or close friend should be identified wherever possible, who is suitable, willing and able to become the person’s appointee.
-If there is no one who is willing and able, or if the only people willing and able are not suitable, then a Best Interest Decision Making meeting should be convened to make the decision in the person’s best interest about whether corporate appointeeship should be sought.
+If there is no one who is willing and able, or if the only people willing and able are not suitable, then a Best Interests Decision Making meeting should be convened to make the decision about whether corporate appointeeship should be sought.
 A person is not suitable to become an appointee if they:

 • are, or have recently been declared bankrupt;

-• lack capacity themselves;
+• lack mental capacity themselves;

 • are subject to drug treatment orders;